THE JUNE LETTER

 Once We Load It, It’s Gone.
 To re-emphasize this point about baggage, please be sure that you have everything you need for the day’s ride BEFORE you hand over your bags for loading on the Stupidity trailer.
 In a matter of seconds, your bag will be buried under a world of other bags.
 Before you hand over that bag to our strong loader-guys, do a check of your body.
 Look at your feet.
 Wearing cyling shoes?
 Feel your head.
 Got those sunglasses.
 Check your pockets.
 Got that wallet?
 Once we load it, it’s gone.

 Lost Property and How Not to Lose It You are responsible for your property, handing it to our truck-loaders, locking up your bikes overnight (see below), and keeping track of your stuff.
 Do things ever get lost?
 They do, but it’s usually temporary, and often it happens when somebody doesn't follow our instructions.
 One of our semi-trailers is adorned with the words, "It's not so much the HEAT.
 It's the Stupidity."
 That's your trailer for baggage in the morning if you're bringing your own tent.
 Don't make the mistake of tossing your bags onto the truck of some neighboring charter.
 This leads to head-scratching in the afternoon.
-In the morning on the Stupidity trailer, there will always be several strong crew members, and you'll get to know them.
+In the morning on and around the Stupidity trailer, there will always be about eight strong crew members, and you'll get to know them.
 If there's any doubt, look for the word "Stupidity" and ask "Is this the Stupidity Trailer?"

 Be sure the bag you drag into your tent is your own.